Healthcare in Vietnam

 Pharmacies in Vietnam are well stocked and easy to find, especially in big cities such as Hanoi and Ho Chi Minh City.
 Pharmacies can be found on any major shopping street or mall.

-Expats should, however, be aware that many of the drugs sold in Vietnamese pharmacies are likely to be counterfeit or have expired; therefore, always make sure to check the date on the packaging before making a purchase.
+Buying medicine over the counter without a prescription is straightforward, but expats should be aware that many of the drugs sold in Vietnamese pharmacies are likely to be counterfeit or have expired.
+Always check the date on the packaging before making a purchase.
 In addition, expats who want to be extra careful can either take the necessary medicines from their home country, or visit a pharmacy in one of the private hospitals or clinics.

 Health hazards in Vietnam